SADDLE

 es: GRES - Esmaltes

-Glazed stoneware; can be fired between 1200 °C and 1300 °C. You can buy them or prepare them yourself.
-Their main flux is feldspar and it has a percentage greater than 40/50%.
-Whether in an oxidant or reducing atmosphere, using electric or gas kilns very good results with high resistance can be obtained.
-The glazes can be transparent, glossy, satin or matte and are very resistant to water
+Glazed stoneware; can be fired between 1200º C and 1300º C. You can buy the glazes or prepare them yourself.
+Their main flux is feldspar which makes up over 40/50% of the whole.
+Whether in an oxidant or reducing atmosphere and using either electric or gas kilns, very good results with high resistance can be obtained.
+The glazes can be transparent, glossy, satin or matte and are very resistant to water.

-En Europe the production of stoneware started in the X11 century in Germany
+In Europe the production of stoneware started in the XII century in Germany

 es: JERINGAS